kylerbrown/datutils/README.md

 - numpy
 - scipy
 - matplotlib
+- PyYAML

-If this sounds daunting, I recomend using [anaconda](https://www.continuum.io/downloads) which includes these packages.
+If installing these requirements sounds daunting, I recomend using [anaconda](https://www.continuum.io/downloads), which includes these packages.

 ### instructions